-The process equipment and piping were designed for an LNG output of 1.5 million tonnes per annum (Mtpa) of 365 days under the Basis of Design (BoD) defined below.
-The actual LNG output delivered by the module in a particular project will depend on the feed gas composition/pressure, the ambient air and seawater temperatures and on the power available from the selected gas turbine under the site conditions.
+The process equipment and piping were designed for an LNG output of 1.5 million tonnes per annum (Mtpa) of 365 days under the Basis of Design (BoD) defined in Tables 1 and 2 below.
+The actual LNG output will depend on the feed gas composition/pressure, the ambient air and seawater temperatures and on the power available from the selected gas turbine under specific site conditions.

 The main refrigerant compressor was assumed to be driven by either a BHGE LM6000PF+ or Siemens SGT-A65 gas turbine.
-At the time of the engineering development, the 46-47 MW installed power available from the gas turbines under the BoD conditions limited the LNG production to around 1.4 Mtpa, but with subsequent development of higher power outputs by BHGE and Siemens (see Table 3) the full 1.5 Mtpa LNG production is now feasible, justifying the original decision to size the standardised module for 1.5 Mtpa.
+At the time of the engineering development, the 46-47 MW power from the gas turbines under the BoD conditions limited the LNG production to circa 1.4 Mtpa.
+With subsequent development of higher power outputs by BHGE and Siemens (see Table 3) the full 1.5 Mtpa LNG production is now feasible, justifying the decision to size the standardised module for 1.5 Mtpa.